So you want to run a Rails Camp?

 When it comes to collecting money, it’s nice to have an organisation backing you (and taking on the insurance as well, ideally).
 This was not the case for the first several camps in Australia and New Zealand (they were run from people’s personal bank accounts, and any profits were passed onto the next organisers), but that provided part of the incentive to create Ruby Australia and Ruby New Zealand.

-Alongside all of this, I recommend noting having a read of my thoughts on running events and creating welcoming spaces - things like Codes of Conduct are highly recommended for Rails Camps.
+- things like Codes of Conduct are highly recommended for Rails Camps.
 Just because they’re more relaxed compared to proper conferences doesn’t mean you should skip such key elements to create safe events.
 Better yet, read what people like Ashe Dryden have to say.

 I’ll try to keep this post up-to-date with any other thoughts on the matter (and certainly, I welcome input both from other organisers and those considering organising).
 If you’re interested in organising, it’s highly recommended that you attend a Rails Camp somewhere first - it’s much easier to get a feel for the event that way.